Here’s a post that discusses why you should read the Bible and how to read it through a year.

 Throughout the history of man, the Bible has consistently been the world’s best-selling book.
 According to Guinness World Records, it is estimated that there have been over 5 Billion copies of the Bible printed.
 To have an idea how big that number is, consider the next best-selling book.
 It is the “Little Red Book”, a collection of the Quotations of Mao Zedong, 800 million worldwide.
 That’s according to Huffington Post.
 The same figure can be said about the Quran.

 There is no doubt that the Bible is the best-selling book.
 But how many of us really read the Bible?
-If we read it, how often do we read the Bible?
+And if we read it, how often do we do it?

 President Quincy, the sixth President of the United States of America, once said: